JackWuerfelUB/IE482-SP24-PROJECT/README.md

 - `Scope Shift` We started off with many ideas of grandiose proportions but soon came to the realization that senoiritis was real, this project was quite monumental, and there were not a lot of resources out there with the majority of the "work" already done (*repositories we could clone that were simply plug-and-play, or had adequate documentation for someone to easily implement themselves*).
 We aim to describe the manner in which a pre-existing repository was helpful in forming the basis of our robot bartender.

 ## Installation Instructions
-- (delete this) Assume that your reader has already installed ROS Noetic on a machine running Ubuntu 20.04.
-- (delete this) Provide **detailed** installation instructions so your audience can re-create your project.
-    - (delete this) Include command line instructions in markdown code blocks so it's easy for your audience to copy-paste the commands.

 1. Set up Linux environment by running the following script line by line:
    ```